-- Preheat the oven to 375°F. Spray a baking dish with cooking spray and set aside.
+- Preheat the oven to 375°F. Spray an 8×8 or 8×11 oven-safe baking dish with cooking spray and set aside.

-- In a high-speed blender, combine the soaked cashews, almond milk, nutritional yeast, garlic, lemon, hot sauce and salt.
-Blend until all the ingredients are well combined, smooth and creamy, about 1-2 minutes.
+- In a high-speed blender, combine the cashews, almond milk, nutritional yeast, garlic, lemon, hot sauce and salt.
+Blend until all the ingredients are well combined, smooth and creamy, about 1 minute.

-- Pour the creamy sauce to a large bowl.
-Add the thawed spinach, chopped artichokes to the bowl and stir to combine.
-Transfer the mixture to the baking dish and bake on the center rack for 20-25 minutes, until dip is bubbling and mostly set.
+- Place the thawed spinach and artichokes in the baking dish.
+Pour the creamy sauce on top and stir to combine.
+Transfer the mixture to the baking dish and bake for 20-25 minutes, until the dip is bubbling and mostly set.

-- Remove and serve immediately with your choice of crackers, chopped veggies or toast!
+- Remove and serve immediately with your choice of bread, crackers, pita or sliced veggies!